2025 Solar Incentives Guide for Smithfield, RI - Tax Credits & Rebates

 When thinking about solar incentives, you probably think of federal incentives first.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 The ITC applies to the total cost of installing a solar system, including the panels themselves as well as equipment, accessories and labor.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

-To more fully understand how the ITC might apply to your situation, speak to your local Smithfield solar panel installation expert and request more information.
+To best understand how the ITC may apply to your situation, reach out to your local Smithfield solar panel installation expert and request more information.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local Smithfield solar panel installers.
+The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Smithfield solar panel company.

 State & Local Solar Incentives